Off-duty Boynton Beach police officer dies in fiery single-car crash

 "As a former officer and detective at the Boynton Beach Police Department, I was honored to have served alongside Officer Castro for several years," said Dugger.
 "He was loved and respected by many, and his loss will be felt by the entire Boynton Beach community.
 We offer our heartfelt condolences and prayers to his beloved family."

-Castro was also a traffic homicide investigator and a member of the DUI Task Force.
+Castro was also a member of the DUI Task Force.
 Throughout his career he was honored numerous times and received numerous commendations for his exemplary service to the Boynton Beach community, according to the Boynton Beach Police Department.

 Castro is survived by his wife and two children.